A monotonicity formula for a semilinear fractional parabolic equation: Fractional operators and parabolic-to-elliptic transformations

-From this point forward, we will exclusively consider backward solutions, which will be defined in $\R^d \times (0, +\infty)$ but only obey equation (\ref{backwards lane}) in $(0,T_M)$ as previously described.
-We will denote the backward solution by $u$ and its extension by $U$.
-We will work within the following classes of functions.
+From this point forward, we will exclusively consider backward solutions, defined in $\R^d \times (-T_F, +\infty)$ for some $T_F>0$, and obey equation (\ref{backwards lane}) in $(-T_F, T_I)$.
+We will restrict our attention to compact time intervals which, by a time translation, we assume to be $[0,T]$ for some $T\in (0,T_I)$.
+Backward solutions will be denoted by $u$, and their extensions will be denoted by $U$.
+We will work within the class of functions we now define.